A Customized SAT-based Solver for Graph Coloring: Experimental Evaluation

 \subparagraph{Graph reduction techniques} Before passing the graph to the exact coloring algorithm, we apply reduction techniques to obtain a smaller graph $G^\prime$ with fewer vertices and edges and the same chromatic number.
 The following two steps are commonly used~\cite{lucet2004pre,hebrard2020constraint,faber2024sat} and iteratively applied to the graph until no more vertices can be removed. \begin{itemize} \item \textbf{Low-degree Vertices} If $k$ is a lower bound on the chromatic number and $v$ is a vertex of degree less than $k$, we can remove $v$ from $G$.
 When recovering this reduction, $v$ can be assigned one of the colors not used by any of its neighbors. \item \textbf{Dominated Vertices} A vertex $u$ is dominated by another vertex $v$ if $N(u) \subseteq N(v)$.
 The dominated vertex can be removed from $G$ and later be assigned the same color as $v$ since it is adjacent to the same or more vertices than $u$. \end{itemize}

 Note that dominated vertices might occur again later during the Zykov recursion.
 Then, merging will be favored as a decision as described in \cref{subsec:decision-strategy}.

 \subparagraph{Initial upper and lower bounds} Our implementation uses the exact maximum clique algorithm CliSAT\footnote{\url{https://github.com/psanse/CliSAT}}~\cite{san2023clisat} with a time limit of one second to compute a large initial clique, and an initial call to the Mycielskian lower bound procedure to compute a strong lower bound $lb$.
-These lower bounds are used in the iterative application of the reduction rules, after which the DSatur coloring heuristic is used for a quick upper bound $ub$~\cite{brelaz1979new}.
-If this does not already solve the instance, the reduced graph is passed to the SAT solver.
+The Dsatur coloring heuristic is used for a quick upper bound $ub$~\cite{brelaz1979new}.
+If the instance is not yet solved, the lower bounds are used in the iterative application of the reduction rules, after which the lower and upper bound computations are called again if any vertices were removed.
+Additionally, exactcolors is called to compute the fractional chromatic number on the reduced graph with a time limit of 10 seconds.
+Should exactcolors not be able to report $\chi_f(G)$ within the 10 seconds, it is deemed too expensive to run inside the propagator, and the bounding technique described in \cref{subsec:fractional-chromatic-number} is disabled.
+Finally, if this does not already solve the instance, the reduced graph is passed to the SAT solver.

 \subparagraph{Optimization strategy} We determine the chromatic number using bottom-up search: We solve the $k$-coloring problem for $k = lb, lb+1, \ldots, ub - 1$ until the first satisfiable problem is found.
 Performing bottom-up search has an advantage over top-down or binary search for our pruning-based algorithm since it allows us to always use the tightest possible upper bound $k$.
 The advantage of this is also confirmed experimentally in \cref{subsec:ablation-study}.